 Anna Deavere Smith is an actress, playwright, teacher, and author.
 She is credited with creating a new form of theater.
-Her most recent play and film, Notes from the Field, look at the vulnerability of youth, inequality, the criminal justice system, and contemporary activism.
-The New York Times named the stage version of Notes from the Field among The Best Theater of 2016 and Time magazine named it one of the Top 10 Plays of the year.
+Her most recent original work, Notes from the Field, looks at the vulnerability of youth, the criminal justice system, and contemporary activism.
+The New York Times named the stage version among The Best Theater of 2016 and TIME Magazine called it one of the Top 10 Plays of the Year.
 HBO premiered the film version in February 2018.
 It was nominated for a Critics’ Choice Award.

-In 2012, President Obama awarded her the National Endowment for the Humanities Medal.
-She was the recipient of the prestigious MacArthur Fellowship.
+In 2012, President Obama awarded Smith the National Endowment for the Humanities Medal.
+She is a recipient of the prestigious MacArthur Fellowship.
 Other awards include the prestigious 2013 Dorothy and Lillian Gish Prize for achievement in the arts, the George Polk Career Award in Journalism, and the Ridenhour Courage Award.
 In 2015, she was named the Jefferson Lecturer, the nation’s highest honor in the humanities.
 She has been given several honorary degrees including those from Yale, Juilliard, University of Pennsylvania, Smith College, and Spelman.

 Smith is also a television and film actress.
 Credits include such shows as Shonda Rhimes’s new “untitled project”, ABC’s series For the People and Blackish.
 She also co-starred on Showtime’s Nurse Jackie and was featured on the long running series, The West Wing.
 Films include The American President, Rachel Getting Married, Philadelphia, Dave, Rent, and Human Stain.

 Smith is a Full Professor at New York University’s Tisch School of the Arts where she founded the former Institute on the Arts and Civic Dialogue.